St. John the Baptist Cathedral, Lublin

 It was built between 1592 and 1617 as a church of the Society of Jesus.
-One of the first baroque churches in Poland, it was modeled after the Chiesa del Gesù in Rome of Giovanni Maria Bernadoni.
+One of the first baroque churches in Poland, it was modeled after the Chiesa del Gesù in Rome of Giovanni Maria Bernardoni.
 It is a three-aisled basilica with a wide nave..
 It was designated cathedral in the early 19th century, and since 1992, the archdiocesan cathedral.